-Winter is the low season for LA, Anaheim, San Francisco, and wine country.
+Find cheap flights to California during the winter, low season for LA, Anaheim, San Francisco, and wine country.
 However, winter in San Francisco is when the ballet and opera seasons are in full swing.
 Wine country is also fun to visit in autumn, when the wineries are in production, and spring, when the flowers are in bloom.

 Getting around California

 Driving is the best way to cover short distances in California, or if you enjoy long drives, for covering the entire state.
 Make sure to carry a map as not all road signs indicate a direction, just town or city names.
 If you're headed into the mountains, make sure to get antifreeze and tire chains.

 Many freeways have carpool lanes called “diamond” lanes or high-occupancy vehicle (HOV) lanes.
 Make sure to familiarise yourself with the regulations regarding the use of these lanes as some of them are monitored even during non-rush hour and fines are more than $270.

 California has more than 15 airports, and given the number of small and large commercial carriers, flights in California are fairly easy.

 For a scenic trip along the coast, Amtrak’s Coast Starlight has double-decker Superliners, gourmet dining car, carriages from First Class to Coach, and entertainment and games.

 There are many airports, both domestic and international, in the state of California including:

 Norman Y. Mineta San Jose International Airport (SJC)